 13) Essential Oils

-Apart from eucalyptus oil other essential oils which are found to be beneficial in reducing cold symptoms include;3
+Apart from eucalyptus oil, other essential oils which are sometimes used in aromatherapy or topical balms for reducing cold symptoms include: [3]

 14) Topical Balms and Ointments

-Ointments and balms containing natural substances like eucalyptus oil, camphor, and other essential oils, when rubbed on the skin in pain regions, are helpful in easing cold symptoms.
-It can help in easing congestion, cough and aids in good sleep.
-Always follow label instructions, especially for use in children.
+Ointments and balms containing natural substances like eucalyptus oil, camphor, and other essential oils, when applied to the skin in areas of pain (e.g., chest or throat), can help alleviate cold symptoms.
+It can help in easing congestion, cough and aid in good sleep.
+Always follow the label instructions, especially when using products on children.
+Never apply these near the nostrils of infants or very young children, as this can pose a breathing risk.

 15) Drinking Plenty of Fluids

 Staying hydrated is one of the most important remedies when dealing with a cold or flu.
 Adequate fluid intake helps to thin mucus, making it easier to expel and relieving nasal congestion and sinus pressure.
 It also prevents dehydration, which is common during illness due to fever, sweating, or reduced appetite.
 Opt for water, warm herbal teas, broths, and electrolyte-rich drinks to keep your body hydrated and soothe a sore throat.
 Warm beverages, such as honey and lemon water, not only replenish fluids but also provide relief from irritation and inflammation.
-Avoid caffeinated and alcoholic drinks, as they can exacerbate dehydration.
+Avoid caffeinated and alcoholic drinks, as they can worsen dehydration.
 Proper hydration also strengthens the immune system, supporting your body’s natural ability to fight the infection and promoting a quicker recovery.
+Aim for clear or light yellow urine as a sign of adequate hydration.

 Expert Quote: